 Yes, many local streets can be closed when residents are in agreement and access for the rest of the neighborhood is not blocked.
 Phoenix neighborhoods close streets for nearly 200 block parties each year, in all parts of the City.
 Phoenix's Block Party Street Closure process requires residents to circulate a Hold Harmless Agreement petition to affected homes and to furnish barricades on the day of the closure.
 To request a Hold Harmless petition, please contact 602-534-5369.

 Does My Event Qualify For A Block Party Permit?

 Your event may qualify for a block party permit if you live in a residential area AND the participants are limited to you and neighbors who live on your street.
 If the event is open to people living outside of your neighborhood, you do not not qualify for a free Block Party permit.
-In this case, you must go through the Parks and Recreation Department special event process.
+In this case, you must go through the Street Transportation Department special event process.
 To get more information and submit a special event application, visit the city's Street Closures for Special Events website - $400 non-refundable application fee is required for all special events in the right-of-way.

 Which Streets Can Be Closed For A Block Party And How Late Can I Have A Block Party?